Jontem/jontem.github.io/_drafts/what-is-big-o-notation.md

   - theory
 ---

 The Big O notation is a simplified method for describing an algorithms effiency.
+It's not measured in time but in a functions growth rate.
+Two function with the same growth rate is represented by the same Big O notation.

 ## Constant time O(1)
 An algorithm that isn't dependenant on the size of the input executes at instant time.
-In Big O notation this is written as `O(1)` and pronounced as `Big O of one`
+In Big O notation this is written as `O(1)` and pronounced as `Big O of one`.
+An example of constant time operation is thow look up a value in a hashmap by a key.

 ## Logarithmic time O(log n)
+A binary search algorithm is done in logarithmic time.

 ## Linear time O(N)
+An example of linear time operation can be to look for something in a unsorted array.

 ## Exponential time O(N^2)